MathHubInfo/ISFA/README.md

 # OEIS
-A parser for OEIS formula.
+A parser for OEIS formulas.